Statement of Intent History

 What were the Vikings really like?
 Were they raiders or settlers??
 Our opinion of the Vikings changed throughout the unit as we studied more sources and considered the argument that they were both.
 Early evidence suggested that the Vikings were barbaric warriors who rampaged monasteries and slaughtered anyone who got in their way.
 However, a more modern perspective teaches us that the Vikings were also famers and traders who settled in Great Britain and lived peacefully amongst their families.
 Take a look at our wonderful work from this half-term.

-As part of this topic we explored and investigated a number of artefacts from this period of history and created a timeline on the build up of events to the war.
+As part of this topic we explored and investigated a number of artifacts from this period of history.
+We also explored the causes of this conflict, the evacuation of children from the dangers of the main cities and looked at propaganda.